CAN'T PAY YOUR RENT? DO NOT MOVE OUT. YOU CANNOT BE EVICTED

 The Oakland eviction moratorium provides the strongest protections for Oakland tenants with Just Cause for Eviction coverage.

 Under the Oakland Eviction Moratorium, which remains in effect until the Local Emergency is over, you cannot be evicted for almost any reason if your tenancy is covered by Oakland’s Just Cause for Eviction Ordinance.
-You also cannot have your rent raised beyond 2.7% (the Consumer Price Index, or “CPI”) if your unit is covered by the Rent Adjustment Ordinance.
+You also cannot have your rent raised beyond 1.9% (the current Consumer Price Index, or “CPI”) if your unit is covered by the Rent Adjustment Ordinance.
 You cannot be charged late fees.

 Oakland tenants not covered under Just Cause (buildings constructed after 1995) are still covered by the Alameda County Eviction Moratorium — which is very similar to Oakland's moratorium.